memo/eco-nft/README.md

 ## Acknowledgements & Contributions
 The information in this document is a collective effort from many people including:

-Memo Akten, Primavera De Filippi, Joanie Lemercier, Addie Wagenknecht, Mat Dryhurst, Sutu_eats_flies, everybody in the "eco-friendly NFTs" discord and many more.
+Memo Akten, Primavera De Filippi, Joanie Lemercier, Addie Wagenknecht, Mat Dryhurst, Sutu_eats_flies, everybody in the ["eco-NFTs" discord [5]](https://discord.com/invite/X2BefZVtWh) and many more.
 (Also see https://github.com/memo/eco-nft/graphs/contributors )